ashwani-cse/Hibernate_Inheritance_Mapping/README.md

 # JPA Strategies

-This repository contains a SpringBoot jpa project named **jpa-inheritance-strategies** that demonstrate the different types of inheritance strategies in JPA/Hibernate.
+This repository contains a SpringBoot jpa project named **jpa-hibernate-strategies** that demonstrate the different types of strategies in JPA/Hibernate.

 ## Queries
 ```mysql